WWE Superstar Spectacle: 2023

-The 2023 Superstar Spectacle, also known as Namaste India, was a professional wrestling event produced by the American company WWE.
-It was the second Superstar Spectacle and primarily featured wrestlers from the promotion's Raw brand division.
-The event took place on September 8, 2023, at G. M. C. Balayogi Indoor Stadium in the Hyderabad suburb of Gachibowli, India.
-This was also WWE's first live event held in India since December 2017 and the first held in the city of Hyderabad.
-Unlike the 2021 event, the 2023 event was instead held as a house show.
-However, the event later aired in India on Sony Sports Network under the title Namaste India on October 2, 2023.
+The 2023 Superstar Spectacle, also known as Namaste India, was a professional wrestling event produced by the American company WWE, held for wrestlers from the promotion's main roster brand, Raw.
+It was the second and final Superstar Spectacle and took place on September 8, 2023, at G. M. C. Balayogi Indoor Stadium in the Hyderabad suburb of Gachibowli, India.
+This was WWE's first live event held in India since December 2017 and the first held in the city of Hyderabad.
+Unlike the 2021 event, the 2023 event was initially held as a non-televised house show, but it later aired in India on Sony Sports Network on October 2, 2023, under the title Namaste India.

 Seven matches took place at the event.
 In the main event, John Cena and Seth "Freakin" Rollins defeated Imperium (Giovanni Vinci and Ludwig Kaiser).
 The event also featured a special appearance by WWE Hall of Famer The Great Khali, who was WWE's first Indian-born world champion with the previous World Heavyweight Championship.
 Becky Lynch was originally scheduled to face Zoey Stark at the event, however, due to an issue with her passport, she was unable to attend; Natalya took her place and defeated Stark.
 Both of Natalya's matches were unappreciated at the event as fans chanted for CM Punk during her matches due to fan's displeasure with the absence of Becky Lynch and Natalya taking her spot.
 The event featured John Cena's only appearance in India as an in-ring performer due to his retirement from professional wrestling at the end of 2025.